programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-1.md

 </html>
 ```

 Save the file.
 This html file is: creating a basic page with a link to the three.js site and a title; importing the three.js library and addons; and linking to a style sheet (which we will create next).
-The link with the anchor tags (i.e. &lt;a> &lt;/a>) is not needed for three.js to work and is there because this page was developed from the three.js example pages, you could remove it or change it to link to any site you want.
-Anything written within the script tags (i.e. &lt;script> &lt;/script>) will be in the JavaScript language.
-In JavaScript code, comments are marked by '//' and anything on that line after that will be ignored.
+The link with the anchor tags (i.e. ```&lt;a> &lt;/a>```) is not needed for three.js to work and is there because this page was developed from the three.js example pages; you could remove it or change it to link to any site you want.
+Anything written within the script tags (i.e. ```&lt;script> &lt;/script>```) will be in the JavaScript language.
+In JavaScript code, comments are marked by ```//``` and anything on that line after that will be ignored.

 In the myscene directory create another new file called 'main.css' and paste in the following.